bitstadium/HockeySDK-Unity-iOS/README.md

 ## Introduction

-The HockeyAppUnity-iOS plugin implements support for using HockeyApp in your Unity3D-iOS builds.
+The HockeyAppUnity-iOS plugin implements support for using HockeyApp in your Unity-iOS builds.
 It easily lets you keep track of crashes that have been caused by your scripts or Objective-C code.

 ## Requirements